assadali007/coffee_production/README.md

 3. Used Seaborn heatmaps to visualize regional correlations.

 ## Insights
-- Brazil maintained #1 position, but Vietnam showed the fastest growth (+X% annually).
+- Brazil maintained #1 position, but Vietnam showed the fastest growth .
 - Price volatility was highest in [country] due to [reason].